The Stihl BG 50 is a gas-powered handheld leaf blower delivering 412 CFM at 159 MPH. It features a 2-cycle 27.2cc engine. (Read full specs)

 The following charts are provided to give you an idea how the key specs of the Stihl BG 50 compare with similar leaf blowers.

-- Maxing out at 159 MPH at full power, this blower is on the lower end in terms of air speed for gas-powered handheld blowers.
+- The air speed of the Stihl BG 50 maxes out at 159 MPH.
+While more than adequate for many jobs, its air speed is below average among other gas-powered handheld blowers.
 For the fastest air speed in this category, you may want to consider the Craftsman BV2500, which can expell air at a velocity that can reach 250 MPH.

 - Regarding its air volume, the airflow of the Stihl BG 50 can reach 412 CFM (Cubic Feet per Minute), which is on the low end for gas-powered handheld blowers.
-For the highest air volume, you may want to have a look at the Craftsman B225, which boasts with 650 CFM.
+For the highest air volume, you may want to have a look at the Ryobi JET FAN RY25AXB, which boasts with 520 CFM.

 Here's a list of the most popular specific comparisons: